fxamacker/ccf_draft/ccf_specs.md

 It is outside the scope of this document to specify individual CCF-based protocols (e.g., events).
 For example, CCF-based protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."

 This document does not specify how to encode version numbers of CCF itself or CCF-based protocols.
 CCF-based protocols can specify an encoding that uses CalVer, SemVer, sequence-based versioning, any other versioning, or no versioning.
-Some CCF-based protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.
+Some CCF-based protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) representing CCF message(s).

 ## Introduction